Mosaic Age - Art in Light

 Because it's a table lamp, it sits anywhere a flat surface and an outlet meet.
 Just give it a little breathing room rather than crowding it — the silhouette is the whole point.

-pitcher Turkish-style mosaic glass lamp
+Handmade Turkish-style red mosaic glass pitcher lamp

 Which colors work best for a pitcher lamp?